roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Observability/Monitoring management/Ingress Dashboard.md

 4. Click **Visual Dashboard** below **nginx-ingress** to view the dashboards of all Ingresses.

     Ingress Dashboard contains five preset charts: Ingress Overview, Ingress Exceptions Center, Ingress Access Center, Ingress Monitoring Center for Blue/Green Deployment, and Ingress Monitoring Center.
 The following section introduces the Ingress Overview and Ingress Monitoring Center for Blue/Green Deployment charts.
-For more information about other preset charts, see [Monitor and analyze the logs of nginx-ingress](/intl.en-US/User Guide for Kubernetes Clusters/Network/Ingress management/Monitor and analyze the logs of nginx-ingress.md).
+For more information about other preset charts, see [Monitor nginx-ingress and analyze the access log of nginx-ingress](/intl.en-US/User Guide for Kubernetes Clusters/Network/Ingress management/Monitor nginx-ingress and analyze the access log of nginx-ingress.md).

     **Ingress Overview**